The 'Aussie Gut' project

-It is important to understand how communities of gut bacteria may differ between people and how these differences affect our health.
+It is important to understand how communities of gut bacteria differ between people and how maintaining a balanced microbiome is critical for staying healthy.

 You will receive detailed information on the diversity of your gut bacteria, how your gut bacteria compares to other individuals and whether strains used in probiotic supplements can be detected.
 Overall scores of microbial diversity will be provided.
 Higher diversity of gut bacterial species have been associated with good health.